 79 Pages Posted: 18 Sep 2019 Last revised: 20 Aug 2020

 This paper shows that machine learning methods often fail to clear standard economic restrictions.
-Machine learning-based investments extract profitability primarily from difficult-to-arbitrage stocks and during alleviated limits-to-arbitrage market states.
+Investments based on deep learning signals extract profitability from difficult-to-arbitrage stocks and during alleviated limits-to-arbitrage market states.
 In particular, excluding microcaps, distressed stocks, or episodes of high market volatility considerably attenuates profitability.
 Machine learning-based performance further deteriorates in the presence of trading costs due to high turnover or extreme positions in the tangency portfolio implied by the pricing kernel.
 Despite their opaque nature, machine learning methods identify mispriced stocks consistent with most anomalies.
 Beyond economic restrictions, deep learning signals are profitable in long positions, remain viable in recent years, and command low downside risk.

 Keywords: Machine Learning, Return Prediction, Neural Networks, Financial Distress, Fintech